 How to Remove Boron: The best methods for removing Boron in drinking water are anion exchange filtration or a customized high rejection reverse osmosis system.

 For industrial water treatment, anion exchange resin in the strong base form (OH⁻) can be used to remove boron from water.
 The regeneration process requires hydrochloric acid or sulfuric acid for regeneration to remove the boron from the resin.
 This method is not recommended for residential water treatment applications.

 High boron concentrations can be treated with custom made WECO double pass reverse osmosis systems designed with high rejection membranes and high presure pumps (pre/post treatment may be needed).
-Contact us with your water analysis for a custom quote.
+Contact us with your water report for a custom quote.